sollecitom/corda-foreign-exchange-example/README.md

 ## Basic information

-Currently based upon Corda M16.
+Currently based upon Corda version 1.0

 This example illustrates how a foreign currency exchange could be implemented using Corda.